1858 Atlantic hurricane season: Hurricane Three

 The bark Cavallo encountered experienced severe weather in the eastern Gulf of Mexico between September 13 and September 15.
 It is believed that a tropical storm developed on September 14.
-Moving northeastward, the storm made landfall near modern-day Palmetto, Florida at 15:00 UTC, with winds of 70 mph (110 km/h).
+Moving northeastward, the storm made landfall near modern-day Palmetto, Florida, at 15:00 UTC, with winds of 70 mph (110 km/h).
 While crossing the state, the storm brought severe damage.
 Ships remained in port at river ports in the state and at St. Marys, Georgia.
 After emerging into the Atlantic Ocean near Oak Hill, Florida early on September 15, the system reached hurricane status several hours later.
 Shortly thereafter, the storm intensified into a Category 2 hurricane, peaking with winds of 105 mph (165 km/h).
 On September 16, the hurricane passed offshore North Carolina and then weakened to a Category 1 hurricane while east of the Mid-Atlantic states.

 At 17:00 UTC on September 16, the storm made landfall near East Hampton, New York with winds of 80 mph (130 km/h).
 About an hour later, it struck again just west of Groton, Connecticut with winds of 75 mph (120 km/h).
 Early on September 17, the system weakened to a tropical storm and dissipated over the Gulf of Saint Lawrence several hours later.
 Parts of this storm were first described by David M. Ludlum, who called it The New England Tropical Storm of 1858.
 However, barometer readings taken at Sag Harbor, New York and Providence, Rhode Island, along with ship reports and wind speeds recorded at Bangor, Maine and Nantucket, Massachusetts, conclude that the system reached hurricane intensity.
 In Maine, strong gales occurred, with Bangor reported having "one of the heaviest in years."
 Trees and chimneys toppled throughout the southeastern portions of the state.
 There was also minor damage to shipping in Belfast.

 Hurricane Four

 On September 17, a hurricane was observed in the mid-Atlantic by the bark Phantom.
 Later that day, the Phantom sank, though all of the crew survived.
 They described the system as a 'perfect hurricane' with a lull around midnight on September 17 before the wind changed direction and blew with even greater force than before.
 The hurricane continued travelling on a northwest track and between September 22 and the night of September 23 it was encountered by the Hudson, the City of Washington and the bark Lanark.
 The system weakened to a tropical storm early on September 24 and dissipated later that day about 610 mi (980 km) east of Cape Race, Newfoundland.
-Until reanalysis, this storm was considered two separate systems, including in the 1995 study by Partagas and Diaz.
+Until the Atlantic hurricane reanalysis project's reassessment of the season in 2003, this storm was considered two separate systems, including in the 1995 study by Fernández-Partagás and Diaz.
 However, they stated that further information could indicate a single storm.